Spring Semester 2017

 $3 Seniors over 60

 Tickets for all shows go on sale half an hour before the show.
-We do not sell advance tickets before that time, nor do we take reservations.
 We will sell up to six tickets to one person if others in her party are not present.

 1. There is no late seating!
 After the show has started, we do not allow people to come in, for several reasons. (a) It's not safe: in the very dark environment, it's easy to stumble into equipment or chairs, possibly doing injury to you (and to the equipment!). (b) It's disruptive to those who are already seated, if latecomers speak to one another, make other noises, or stand up in the way of seated people.
 Often latecomers don't even realize the theater is already filled with people, and don't realize how disruptive they are being. (c) If a latecomer leaves the outer doors open, or turns on a flashlight or cell phone to light his way, it destroys the dark adaptation the seated audience has been going through for several minutes.